 The idea of the KidWind Project started in 2003 when I was a sixth grade science teacher in California.
 Unhappy with the poor quality of products and curricula available for teaching wind energy science, I set out to develop some new materials.
 With an initial investment of $1,000 and a fellowship at the Wright Center for Science Education at Tufts University, I developed a new approach to educating the world about wind energy.

 KidWind and our team of amazing instructors focus on three major areas - teacher training, curricula and materials, and the KidWind Challenge.

-In the summer of 2004 we held our first educator workshops in ME, VT, MA & NY.
+In the summer of 2004, we held our first educator workshops in ME, VT, MA & NY.
 They were a hit and we were off and running.
 The demand for training and outreach quickly overwhelmed our capacity and we realized that we needed to build a much larger team of trainers.
-In the summer of 2008 we held our first master trainers workshop called WindSenators.
-The goal of WindSenators was to train 2 educators from every state to help us Teach the World about Wind.
-As 2019 over 480 educators have attended this training and are actively teaching 1000s of students and other educators each year.
+In the summer of 2008, we held our first master trainers workshop called WindSenators.
+The goal of WindSenators was to train two educators from every state to help us teach the world about Wind.
+As of 2019, over 480 educators have attended this training and are actively teaching thousands of students and other educators each year.

 Curriculum & Lessons

-With a grant from the DOE we developed 5 lessons around wind energy that to this day we still think are awesome.
+With a grant from the Department of Energy, we developed 5 lessons around wind energy that to this day that we still think are awesome.
 See them here.
-In 2011 we released our flagship curricula WindWise.
+In 2011, we released our flagship curriculum WindWise.
 This was produced with a grant from NYSERDA and developed in partnership with Pandion (now Normandeau Associates).
-This has been updated with small grants over NREL other partners over the years.
+This has been updated with small grants over National Renewable Energy Lab and other partners over the years.